PandaScience/FortySecondsCV/README.md

-## Fourty Seconds CV
+## Forty Seconds CV

 ### Description

 Just another CV class for LaTeX - but this time highly customizable!

-This project can be regarded as a major rewrite of the original twentysecondscv class.
-It does not aim to provide a new CV style that you can't find anywhere else, but rather takes a very well established one and adds a straightforward user interface to almost all layout elements and thus creates a highly customizable framework-class: FortySecondCV.
+This project can be regarded as a major rewrite of the original twentysecondcv class.
+It does not aim to provide a new CV style that you can't find anywhere else, but rather takes a very well established one and adds a straightforward user interface to almost all layout elements and thus creates a highly customizable framework-class: FortySecondsCV.

 Just try it yourself starting from `template.tex`!